 Kirill Ivan Staklo

 Kirill is a peer support programming specialist with expertise in LGBTQ+ peer support, crisis and suicidology.
 Before bringing together the PeerPride team, Kirill spent 6 years building up the only international trans peer support and crisis hotline program at Trans Lifeline.
+He is active in international LGBTQI+ Roma community work.

 Rae Jereza, Ph.D.